- The transient response of an electronic circuit is tested by giving the following wave form at the input:

 Hence, answer is (D)

-Using identity $\int dx f(x)\delta^{(n)}(x-y)=(-1)^nf^{(n)}(y)$, where $f^{(n)}(y)$ is $n^{th}$ derivative of $f$. \begin{align*} &\int\!\! dxe^{ikx}\!f(x)\!=\!{\scriptstyle \int dxe^{ikx}\left(\delta(x)+\sum\limits_{n=1}^\infty\frac{d^n}{dx^n}\delta(x)\right)}\\ &={\scriptstyle \int dxe^{ikx}\delta(x)+\int dxe^{ikx}\sum\limits_{n=1}^\infty\frac{d^n}{dx^n}\delta(x)}\\ &={\scriptstyle 1+\int dxe^{ikx}\left(\delta^{(1)}(x)+\delta^{(2)}(x)+\delta^{(3)}(x)+\dots\right)}\\ &={\scriptstyle 1+(-1)^1ik+(-1)^2(ik)^2+(-1)^3(ik)^3+\cdots}\\ &={\scriptstyle 1-ik-k^2+ik^3+k^4-ik^5\cdots}\\ &={\scriptstyle \left(1-k^2+k^4-k^6+\cdots\right)-ik+ik^3-ik^5\cdots}\\ &={\scriptstyle \left(1-k^2+k^4-k^6+\cdots\right)-ik\left(1-k^2+k^4-k^6+\cdots\right)}\\ &={\scriptstyle \left(1-k^2+k^4-k^6+\cdots\right)(1-ik)}\\ &={\scriptstyle \left(1+(ik)^2+(ik)^4+(ik)^6+\cdots\right)(1-ik)}\\ &=\frac{1}{1-(ik)^2}(1-ik)\\ &=\frac{1}{1+ik} \end{align*}
+Using identity \int dx f(x)\delta^{(n)}(x-y)=(-1)^nf^{(n)}(y), where f^{(n)}(y) is n^{th} derivative of f. \begin{align*} &\int\!\! dxe^{ikx}\!f(x)\!=\!{\scriptstyle \int dxe^{ikx}\left(\delta(x)+\sum\limits_{n=1}^\infty\frac{d^n}{dx^n}\delta(x)\right)}\\ &={\scriptstyle \int dxe^{ikx}\delta(x)+\int dxe^{ikx}\sum\limits_{n=1}^\infty\frac{d^n}{dx^n}\delta(x)}\\ &={\scriptstyle 1+\int dxe^{ikx}\left(\delta^{(1)}(x)+\delta^{(2)}(x)+\delta^{(3)}(x)+\dots\right)}\\ &={\scriptstyle 1+(-1)^1ik+(-1)^2(ik)^2+(-1)^3(ik)^3+\cdots}\\ &={\scriptstyle 1-ik-k^2+ik^3+k^4-ik^5\cdots}\\ &={\scriptstyle \left(1-k^2+k^4-k^6+\cdots\right)-ik+ik^3-ik^5\cdots}\\ &={\scriptstyle \left(1-k^2+k^4-k^6+\cdots\right)-ik\left(1-k^2+k^4-k^6+\cdots\right)}\\ &={\scriptstyle \left(1-k^2+k^4-k^6+\cdots\right)(1-ik)}\\ &={\scriptstyle \left(1+(ik)^2+(ik)^4+(ik)^6+\cdots\right)(1-ik)}\\ &=\frac{1}{1-(ik)^2}(1-ik)\\ &=\frac{1}{1+ik} \end{align*}

 Hence, answer is (B)

-The generating function may be any of the following types: $F_1(q,Q)$, $F_2(q,P)$, $F_3(p,Q)$, $F_4(p,P)$.
+The generating function may be any of the following types: F_1(q,Q), F_2(q,P), F_3(p,Q), F_4(p,P).
 For these generating functions we have following relations between generating function and canonical variables

 Generating function | Relations |